I’m back with another instalment of my monthly faves series and the 5 beauty products that have been grabbing my attention in September.

 Where to buy

-The Paula’s Choice Azelaic Acid Booster costs £37 for 30ml and can be bought from Paula’s Choice, Cult Beauty, Space NK or feelunique.
+The Paula’s Choice Azelaic Acid Booster costs £37 for 30ml and can be bought from Paula’s Choice, Cult Beauty, or Space NK.

 This product is pretty expensive, admittedly, but I’m a firm believer in paying for results.
 If uneven skin tone and texture is a concern for you, this product is a must.